 The first way of making money on WeFunder is through raising capital from the crowd.
 The platform helps thousands of potential founders get off the ground and take their shots.

 Do you have a startup that needs capital, or have an idea that you want to turn into a reality?
 WeFunder can help you achieve exactly that!
 Create your free account and start raising money.

 If you’re raising with Regulation Crowdfunding, you can raise as little as $50K, all the way up to $5M!
 In a few cases, for idea-stage founders raising from their friends and family, we may lower it to $20,000.

 How To Start A WeFunder Crowdfunding Campaign?

-The process of starting a CF campaign on WeFunder involves three main steps – Campaign Preperation, Fundraising, and Closing.
-Each of these steps involves baby-steps at different levels:
+The process of starting a CF campaign on WeFunder involves three main steps – Campaign Preparation, Fundraising, and Closing.
+Each of these steps involves baby steps at different levels:

 - Campaign Preperation – In this phase, you will start by creating your WeFunder profile and provide information about your business, things like potential riss and GAAP financials.
 WeFunder makes it easy for you to create the landing pages with no hassle.
 You just need to bring friends, family, and colleagues to invest in your business.

 - Step 1: Get started on Wefunder.com [30 minutes]

 - Step 2: Receive a fundraising estimate from our team of experts [1-2 business days]